LYE-Software/Lang/README.md

 *Visit the website at www.nwvbug.com *

-Lang is a project that i made to be an alternative to programs like Memrise and Quizlet. with an extremely simple user interface and focus on verbs, it is good for studying.
-I am currently developing the ability to upload your own verbs so you are not stuck with the ones that I have put in there.
+Lang is a project that i made to be an alternative to programs like Memrise and Quizlet. with a simple and customizable user interface and focus on verbs, it is good for studying.

 Currently only French is supported with preloaded verbs, as that is the language i am taking right now.
 Past tense, present tense, and future tense all work for French.

+In addition to French, the user can make Custom Verb Sheets using either manually on their PC, or using the Online Creator built into Lang.

 *How To Create Custom Verb Sheets:*

+**Within Site:**

+select the option of multi vs single verb

+follow on screen prompts- put the infinitive verb in the correct box and the conjugations in the boxes adjacent to it.
+Click "New Line" to add a new verb. select Download to save the .txt file

 **Manual:**
 Create a .txt file (name does not matter).